JYBLOCKS/task-board-app/README.md

 3. **UX/UI**: Good eye for design and a smooth user experience.
 4. **Testing**: Validate the robustness of the application with unit or integration tests.

-### Delivery Times

-From the moment you received this test, you have 5 days to complete it.
-Good luck!

-If you have any doubts please contact jorge@outbuild.com

 > [!IMPORTANT]
 >